 Katie Lawson began farming in 2011 as a volunteer through World Wide Opportunities on Organic Farms.
 Originally thinking that it would be a cheap way to travel the West Coast, she quickly fell in love with the agricultural lifestyle.
 After farming in Oregon, Georgia, Maine, and Utah, she has settled back in Maine for the foreseeable future.
 In addition to Food Joy, she works at a farmers’ cooperative in Auburn, where she cultivates several varieties of culinary mushrooms, tends to the fruit trees, and assists with vegetable production.

 John Bolduc, General Contractor, Ultimate Builders, Lewiston, ME.
-As someone who shared his wife’s passion for food and sustainability, John Bolduc, husband of executive director Karen Bolduc, is a founding board member of Food Joy and cares deeply about the mission of bringing good food to the people of Maine.
+Caring deeply about both good food and sustainability, John Bolduc is a founding board member of Food Joy and is committed to the mission of bringing good food to the people of Maine.
 In particular he finds a need for families to have an awareness of what good food is, and how to prepare it, as a strong foundation to life.
-John pitches in around the farm wherever he can, and is the resident compost loader and building project foreman extraordinaire!
+John also pitches in around South Auburn Organic wherever he can, loading compost, building chicken coops, and never letting one tomato get left on the vine!

-Sarah Hetzler, Chem Engineering Student, Northwestern University, Evanston, IL.
-Sarah Hetzler grew up in the small northern New Jersey town of Sparta.
-Currently, she is a student at Northwestern University majoring in Chemical Engineering and working towards the ISEN certificate (Institute for Sustainability and Energy at Northwestern University).
-Over the last few years she has obtained experience working at Ford Motor Company, GE Energy, and ExxonMobil.
+Sarah DeBlock, Chemical Engineer, ExxonMobil Houston TX.
+Sarah DeBlock grew up in the small northern New Jersey town of Sparta.
+She went to Northwestern University where she majored in Chemical Engineering and participated in the Institute for Sustainability and Energy classes.
+While at school she obtained experience working at Ford Motor Company, GE Energy (in Auburn, ME, where she became acquainted with Food Joy,) and ExxonMobil.
 Sarah is very passionate about how energy sources as well as agriculture can become more sustainable through technology and process changes to better serve the needs of people.
-Her hope with engineering is to be able to positively affect the changes that are going to occur in these sectors and help bring nutritious and safer food to society.
-Beyond working, Sarah’s hobbies include yoga, tennis, painting, cooking, and baking.
+She currently works at ExxonMobil as a flare specialist engineer where she is helping to optimize the flare systems and reduce plant emissions.
+Sarah’s hobbies include yoga, tennis, painting, cooking, and baking.

 Meghan Quinn, Event Coordinator, Maine Farmland Trust, Belfast, ME; MS in Sustainable Food Systems, Green Mountain College, Poultney, VT.
 Meghan’s passion for food and local sourcing mirrors what she perceives to be a pervasive trend statewide in Maine, and this theme has become a strong part of the direction in which Meghan hopes to move her career.
 With a background as a teacher as well as many years in the restaurant industry, she hopes to be able to contribute to Maine’s sustainable food culture by taking classroom teaching experience to a less traditional setting and developing educational programs for children and their families based in sustainable food systems.
 Meghan believes that creating and maintaining a symbiotic relationship between farms, schools and the communities they serve is an important element of keeping Maine sustainable for generations to come.
-Meghan is also a member of the Food Security subcommittee of the Mayor’s Initiative for a Healthy and Sustainable Food System in Portland.
+Meghan is also Chair of the Portland Food Council in Portland, ME.